edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

 </details>

 ## 5. Test delivery of Call Trace Records to Elasticsearch
-Now that we have our plumbing in place, the Call Trace Records from Connect should be delivered directly to Elasticsearch when we call into our call center.
+Now that we have our plumbing in place, the Call Trace Records from Connect should be delivered directly to Elasticsearch when we call into our call centre.

 #### High-Level Instructions
-Call the Amazon Connect call center you set up in step 1, and observe the Kinesis and Lambda metrics in CloudWatch.
+Call the Amazon Connect call centre you set up in step 1, and observe the Kinesis and Lambda metrics in CloudWatch.
 View the call records appearing in Elasticsearch.

 `If you don't remember your claimed number, you can log into Connect as the administrator from the Overview tab in the left hand menu within your Connect instance, then View phone numbers in the main page`

 <details>
 <summary><strong>Testing CTR Delivery from Amazon Connect Step-by-step instructions (expand for details)</strong></summary><p>

-1. Call your Amazon Connect call center created in the first step and navigate the tone driven menu.
+1. Call your Amazon Connect call centre created in the first step and navigate the tone driven menu.
 After hanging up, navigate to CloudWatch and view the Kinesis and your ETL Lambda' CloudWatch log group to ensure record has been recieved, transformed and delivered.

   ---
   **NOTE**